 Big teams will stomp their feet and threaten to leave the sport but, in the end, the few that do won’t be missed for long.

-Models started as really quite simple representations of “reality” and have evolved to sophisticated sensor packed robotic mechanisms that are an engineer’s dream to invent and evolve.
+Models started as really quite simple representations of “reality” and have evolved to sophisticated sensor-packed robotic mechanisms that are an engineer’s dream to invent and evolve.
 The same development war ensued with facilities.
 Computational tools followed, for me in around 1990.
 These too have been the subject of a development race, both from the perspective of computers, but also the mathematics and software that’s used.
-Departments grew to a size of about 200 people, if you include those staffing the wind tunnels and making parts for testing.
-In the BMW days we started to do more and more full-scale testing until it was banned.
+Departments grew to a size of about 200 people if you include those staffing the wind tunnels and making parts for testing.
+In the BMW days, we started to do more and more full-scale testing until it was banned.
 Aerodynamic testing restrictions have caused some efficiency improvements but also strange “optimisations” so teams can maintain their rates of development.
-Certainly the rich teams have tolerated significant worsening of the financial efficiency of some aspects of their aerodynamic research in order to make it comply with the regulations and be more effective.
-However, the size of department needed to maximise research is reducing as a result of the restrictions and is now at somewhere around 150 people.
-Some teams have a few more than that and some are well under one third of that.
-The 2014 powertrain change and subsequent development freedom means that powertrains cost more to both manufacturer teams and independent teams.
+Certainly, the rich teams have tolerated significant worsening of the financial efficiency of some aspects of their aerodynamic research in order to make it comply with the regulations and be more effective.
+However, the size of the department needed to maximise research is reducing as a result of the restrictions and is now somewhere around 150 people.
+Some teams have a few more than that and some are well under one-third of that.
+The 2014 powertrain change and subsequent development freedom mean that powertrains cost more to both manufacturer teams and independent teams.
 I believe the financial problems of the less well-funded teams are due mainly to these increased costs of powertrains, combined with the distribution of Formula 1 earnings and the present tough economic climate for sponsorship.